John Surtees: After Formula One

 For a while in the 1970s Surtees ran a motorcycle shop in West Wickham, Kent, and a Honda car dealership in Edenbridge, Kent.
 He continued his involvement in motorcycling, participating in classic events with bikes from his stable of vintage racing machines.
 He also remained involved in single-seater racing cars and held the position of chairman of A1 Team Great Britain, in the A1 Grand Prix racing series from 2005 to 2007.
 His son, Henry Surtees, competed in the FIA Formula 2 Championship, Formula Renault UK Championship and the Formula BMW UK championship for Carlin Motorsport, before he died while racing in the Formula 2 championship at Brands Hatch on 19 July 2009.
 In 2010, Surtees founded the Henry Surtees Foundation in his son's memory, as a charitable organization to assist victims of accidental brain injuries and to promote safety in driving and motorsport.

-He was the subject of This Is Your Life in 1992 when he was surprised by Michael Aspel.
+Surtees was the subject of This Is Your Life in 1992 when he was surprised by Michael Aspel.

 In 1996, Surtees was inducted into the International Motorsports Hall of Fame.
 The FIM honoured him as a Grand Prix "Legend" in 2003.
 Already a Member of the Order of the British Empire (MBE), he was appointed an Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours and a Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to motorsport.

-In 2013 he was awarded the 2012 Segrave Trophy in recognition of multiple world championships, and being the only person to win world titles on 2 and 4 wheels.
+In 2013, Surtees was awarded the 2012 Segrave Trophy in recognition of multiple world championships, and being the only person to win world titles on 2 and 4 wheels.

-In 2015, he was awarded the honorary degree of Doctor of Engineering by Oxford Brookes University.
+In 2015, Surtees was awarded the honorary degree of Doctor of Engineering by Oxford Brookes University.

+Surtees was inducted into the Motorsports Hall of Fame of America in 2024.

 Personal life and death

 Surtees married three times, first to Patricia Burke in 1962; the couple divorced in 1979.
 His second wife was Janis Sheara, whom he married in 1979 and they divorced in 1982.
-Jane Sparrow was his third wife, whom he married in 1987, and with whom he had three children, Leonora, Edwina and Henry.
+Jane Sparrow was his third wife, whom he married in 1987, and with whom he had three children, including Henry.
+Henry would later become a racing driver, but was killed at Brands Hatch in the 2009 FIA Formula Two Championship.

 Surtees died of respiratory failure on 10 March 2017 at St George's Hospital in London, at the age of 83.
-He was buried, next to his son Henry, at St. Peter and St. Paul's Church in Lingfield, Surrey.
+He was buried, next to his son Henry, at St Peter and St Paul's Church in Lingfield, Surrey.

 A tribute to Surtees was held at the Goodwood Members Meeting on 19 March 2017.